 - 1 can of pineapple slices, juices reserved for above cake

 - Maraschino cherries

 - For the cake batter: In a large mixing bowl, sift together flour, sugar, baking powder and salt.

 - Mix in the butter, milk, pineapple juice and vanilla with a hand beater for a couple of minutes.

 - Add the egg and mix for a couple more minutes.
 Set aside.

-- For the pineapple topping: Place your 10 inch heavy skillet or 9 inch cake pan over low heat and melt the butter.
+- For the pineapple topping: Place your 10 inch heavy skillet over low heat and melt the butter.
 Then stir in the brown sugar.
 Arrange the pineapple slices (I used seven) and the maraschino cherries ( I used nine) in the pan.
 If using a cake pan, melt the butter and mix with the brown sugar in the pan.
 Then arrange the the pineapple slices.

 - Carefully top with the cake batter spreading it smooth with a spatula.